How to Become a Maternity Nurse

 If you would like to gain the necessary education to become a licensed vocational nurse, we highly recommend that you check out our free School Finder Tool located HERE.

-According to the U.S. Bureau of Labor Statistics, LPNs typically earn between $31,000 and $58,000 as of 2014, depending on their experience and responsibilities.
+According to the U.S. Bureau of Labor Statistics, LPNs typically earn between $31,000 and $58,000, depending on their experience and responsibilities.

-The median annual salary for RNs is $66,640, according to the BLS as of May 2014.
+The median annual salary for RNs is $66,640, according to the BLS.
 Earnings are usually best in large, urban hospitals and increase commensurate with education, experience, and geographic location.

 Advance practice nurses like nurse midwives can expect to earn $65,000 to $130,000 annually.